5 Reasons Why Doctors Should Have a Side Hustle

 A side hustle is simply a way to make an income apart from your primary job.
 Let me tell you, physicians are jumping onto this idea in droves, and it's not just because they want to be rich.
 Trust me, if getting rich was our primary goal, we wouldn't have gone into medicine.

 I’ve highlighted physicians who have done everything from starting their own YouTube channels to starting their own companies.
 For some of these doctors, the side hustle has become a significant source of revenue.
-(If you’d like to talk about it and creating other sources of passive income, consider joining the newly formed Passive Income MD Community FB Group to learn, support, have fun, or just dream.)
+(If you'd like to talk about it and creating other sources of passive income, consider joining the Passive Income Docs FB Group to learn, support, have fun, or just dream.)

 But while money is an important part of the concept, there are other reasons a side hustle might be right for you.
 So here are five of those reasons, starting with the obvious:

 When it comes down to it, everybody likes the idea of having a little extra income.
 Besides providing a safeguard against unforeseen expenses, a side hustle may help you take that dream trip you’ve always wanted, or perhaps help put your kids through college.

 And if you doubt how significant the income from a side hustle can be, just talk to the White Coat Investor or Physician on Fire.
 Again, check out some of the True Doctor Stories.
 There are many people who have matched or even exceeded their physician incomes through what can be considered side hustles.
 I can now actually say that's the case for me and my wife.

 2) Hedge Against the Unknown

 We all know medicine is changing.
 Who here is optimistic about the direction we're headed in?
 We’re constantly at the mercy of regulatory changes and insurance carriers who often dictate the timing and amount of reimbursement.
 Some physicians are seeing reimbursements cut by as much as 10-20% from year to year.